tempire/festival/articles/sponsor-danceaway.md

 What's more, they're offering a special promotion of <em>40% off</em> select yoga outfits; you can look great and be relaxed for a low price.

 They've also expanded with their new West Coast Swing corner - hot little outfits and super cute dresses chosen specifically for you to stand out on the floor.

-And seriously, you don't know anything until you've seen the custom dance shoes they can deliver.
+The social dance crowd is unique in that we get to go from dressed up for comps, to dressed down for late night dancing.
+The West Coast Swing Corner will always offer styles for that range of dancing, dressed up for fancy comps, comfy and relaxed for dancing until 6 am.
+You can find it all here.

 <img src="http://cdn.shopify.com/s/files/1/0150/1774/products/leopardbacktop_medium.jpg" style="box-shadow: 2px 2px 7px 0px black; border-radius: 8px; margin: 8px 38px 0 0px; margin-bottom: 120px; padding: 0; background: 0;" align="left" />

 Ready for the best part?

 It's all available online.
 You can get all your danceaway supplies any time from their <a href="http://danceawaydesigns.com/">easy website</a>.

+And seriously, you don't know anything until you've seen the custom dance shoes they can deliver.

  +1 (530) 891-0672 &nbsp; <span style="color: gray;">|</span> &nbsp; <a href="http://danceawaydesigns.com/" style="color: #D90071;">http://danceawaydesigns.com/</a>